Narashiman-K/SyncronusScrolling-PSPDFKit/Readme.md

 # About project

-Load two instances/viewers and synchronous scrolling/zooming of the right-side viewer based on the left-side viewer
+Renders a document in two @Document Viewer instances, side by side.
+Scrolling the document in the left viewer influences scrolling in the right viewer

     clone the repository
     cd to the repository